William H. Barnes (jurist): Associate Justice

 After President Grover Cleveland was inaugurated, Adlai Stevenson I, Lyman Trumbull, and other members of the Illinois congressional delegation recommended Barnes for a territorial judgeship.
 The president acted upon these recommendations and gave Barnes a recess appointment on October 23, 1885.
 He arrived and took his oath of office on October 31, 1885.
 The new Associate Justice was assigned to Arizona Territory's first district, comprising Cochise, Graham, and Pima counties.
 Barnes moved to Tucson where he lived for the rest of his life.
 Senate confirmation of his appointment came on May 28, 1886.

 A number of his decisions survive from Barnes' time on the bench.
 While dealing with tax matters, Bares ruled in Atlantic & Pacific Railroad Company v.
 Leseur (1888), 2 Arizona 428 that the power to tax that was given to the territory by the federal government was to be liberally construed and that for property to be exempt from said taxation it required a specific exemption.
 He reiterated this ruling in Territory of Arizona v.
 Delinquent Tax List (1889), 3 Arizona 177, adding that the territory's district courts did not have the authority to determine if tax rates were excessive, but could only intervene judicially in cases of fraud.
 Dealing with property rights, Barnes rules in Stiles v.
 Lord (1886), 2 Arizona 154, that an 1871 statute granting control of separately owned property to married women did not grant rights beyond those specified by the law.
 He added additional detail to this ruling in Woffenden v.
 Charouleau (1886), 2 Arizona 91 when he determined the law applied to legal rulings dating back to 1876 under the principle of stare decisis.

-Barnes dealt with several procedural issue as a judge.
+Barnes dealt with several procedural issues as a judge.
 In Johnson v.
 Tully (1887), 2 Arizona 223, he ruled that because the plaintiff had agreed to a settlement of $4,304.93 in a suit before the Arizona Territorial Supreme Court, he had given up the option of further appeal to the Supreme Court of the United States which required a minimum contested sum of $5,000 in any appealed dispute.
 In Bryan v.
 Pinney (1888), 2 Arizona 390, Barnes ruled that adjourned terms of the territorial supreme court were not continuations of the previous term but were instead separate and distinct sessions.
 Finally, Barnes wrote in Insane Asylum v.
 Wolfley (1889), 3 Arizona 132, which dealt with a writ of mandamus that "The court ought not to issue the writ unless it is prepared to enforce (it)."